CsBigDataHub/working-with-vim/pages/configuration.md

 If your `{rhs}` relies on a mapping defined elsewhere, for example a plugin, you will need to use the `map` version without the `noremap`, see the quote example below.

-I recommend using `xmap` instead of `vmap` for VISUAL mode, unless there is a specific reason to need the mapping also in select mode.
-This can also avoid potential conflicts.
+It is also a good idea to use `xmap` instead of `vmap` for VISUAL mode.
+The `xmap` applies only to VISUAL mode, where as `vmap` also includes SELECT mode.
+It is best to limit the scope of a mapping to avoid potential conflicts.

 ### Example Mapping